iDataist/Migrate-Tech-Conference-App-to-Azure/README.md

    # initiate a function
    func new --name QueueTrigger --template "Azure Service Bus Queue trigger" --language python
    ```
+4. Create the function app resources in Azure by running the command below.
+The output should look like [3_funcapp.txt](https://github.com/iDataist/Migrate-Tech-Conference-App-to-Azure/blob/main/output/3_funcapp.txt).
+    ```
+    bash funcapp.sh
+    ```
+5. Create the service bus resources in Azure by running the command below.
+The output should look like [2_servicebus.txt](https://github.com/iDataist/Migrate-Tech-Conference-App-to-Azure/blob/main/output/2_servicebus.txt).
+    ```
+    bash servicebus.sh
+    ```

 6. Update "AzureWebJobsStorage", "AzureWebJobsServiceBus" and "SENDGRID_API_KEY" in local.settings.json and the function app configuration from the Azure portal.
     ![](output/funcapp_config.png)
     Update the following in the `config.py` file: